 If your clothes are so tightly packed in it’s difficult to see what you own, it’s probably a sign you could donate or pass on some pieces.

 So, what should you get rid of?
 Think about letting go of items you haven’t worn in the past year; clothes that don’t fit or crease too easily (especially if you have an aversion to ironing); or pieces that are too uncomfortable to enjoy wearing.
-You could even host a virtual clothes swap and allocate items to friends or family members who’d be happy to take them off your hands once lockdown is over.
+You could even host a virtual clothes swap and allocate items to friends or family members who’d be happy to take them off your hands.

 3. Pack away clothes that don’t work for the season

 Clothes that don’t suit the season can clutter up precious space in your wardrobe.
 Rolling clothes and storing in boxes or drawers is a really easy way to organise your wardrobe.
 Fold tops or bottoms in half and then roll.
 Store rolled items of clothing next to each other and you will always be able to easily pick out what you want to wear.

 Try grouping your clothes by category and then colour.
 Not only does this make it easier to search for a specific item when you’re getting dressed in a hurry, but also creates a lovely rainbow effect in your closet.

 Never again will you have to dig for that top that’s mysteriously vanished in the wash …